zer2/fantasy-basketball-optimizer/about/turnovers.md

 (Technically I calculated this as the correlation matrix for individual players and not for differentials between teams.
 Fortunately the two are equivalent, since correlation, variance, and covariance are all bilinear)

+This correlation matrix can be used to parameterize a multivariate normal distribution to approximate the score differential between two teams.

 The probability of both criteria occuring can be estimated by sampling from the distribution many times.
 For each scenario with five category wins, all of the winning categories are considered tipping points.
 For each scenario with four category wins, the losing categories are considered tipping points.
 Then after the tipping points are identified, the probability of the tipping point category being around zero is estimated.
 I tried this and got

  | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throw \%   | Field Goal \%   |